sharvenp/sharvenp.github.io/content/projects/md.it.md

 I saw this as an excellent opportunity to learn ElectronJS, which is a framework for creating cross-platform desktop applications using a web development framework of your choice.
 Vue.js is an amazing and easy-to-use framework, so that's the framework I went with for this application.

 Now about this app, it is a dead-simple markdown editor live previews the markdown in side-by-side panel view, and offers the basic functions that you would see in any text editor such as opening files and saving files, plus a simple set of keyboard commands.
-The editor uses the [Codemirror6](https://codemirror.net/) library with the `markdown` language defaults, which is the in fact the same library that HackMD.io uses as well.
+The editor uses the [Codemirror6](https://codemirror.net/) library with the `markdown` language defaults, which is in fact the same library that HackMD.io uses as well.

 Here is an example markdown file in md.it: